Kobee Installation Guide

 Refer to https://www.ldaptive.org/docs/guide/jaas.html for more information on the ldaptive JAAS properties.

 When changing the JAAS configuration, both the Tomcat and Kobee Server services must be restarted.
-If the users can log in via the ALM GUI, the configuration in Tomcat is correct.
+If the users can log in via the Kobee GUI, the configuration in Tomcat is correct.

 You can troubleshoot login problems by activating additional logging.
 This can be done by adding an extra <logger> element in TOMCAT_HOME/webapps/Kobee/WEB-INF/classes/log4j2.xml